alok5953/dictionary-app/README.md

 This is a dictionary PWA so that the user can search meaning for different words

-I also save the user previous searched words to display it as Autocomplete next time.
+It also saves the user previous searched words to display it as suggestions next time.

 Suggest words based on user activity